-Wiyot – The Wiyot are original people of Northern California, where their surviving descendants still live today along with Wiyot descendants live together with Yurok, Hupa, Tolowa, and Mattole Indians on four rancheros.
-These California Indians have partial control over the rancherias and each tribe has its own government, laws, police, and other services.
+Wiyot – The Wiyot are the original people of Northern California, where their surviving descendants still live today, along with Wiyot descendants living together with Yurok, Hupa, Tolowa, and Mattole Indians on four rancheros.
+These California Indians have partial control over the rancherias, and each tribe has its government, laws, police, and other services.
 However, the US government still considers the Wiyots citizens and controls some of their decisions.
-Today, since the rancherias comprise Indians from several different tribes, they are ruled by tribal councils which represent all the ethnicities of each rancheros.
+Today, since the rancherias comprise Indians from several different tribes, they are ruled by tribal councils representing all the ethnicities of each rancheros.